amplience/dc-sample-blog-nextjs/MIGRATION.md

 ## Update Dynamic Content webhook

 - Update the existing Dynamic Content webhook (used to trigger Netlify builds) to trigger on blog post publish - see `Create a Dynamic Content Webhook` in the [README.md](README.md).
+- Disable 'auto-publish' in the Netlify deployment options
 - Enable the Netlify webhook.
-- Manually trigger a Netlify build to build to generate a build of the blog with the new changes.
+- Manually trigger a Netlify build for the site.
+- Verify that the site has built and functions correctly
+- Re-enable 'auto-publish' in the Netlify deployment options
+- Publish the site via Netlify